 Similarly, the best way to get around is through the Calgary public transportation: bus and C-Train (LRT) are operated by the Calgary Transit.
-Using the bus pass, you can hop in and out wherever you please.
+Using the bus pass, you can hop in and out as you please.

-What Is Low-income Monthly Transit Pass
+What Is Low-Income Monthly Transit Pass

 Such type of Calgary bus pass can only cost $44.00 per month—that is—if you pass the eligibility requirements.
 The first thing you should consider is your income.
 In general, Calgary residents who are 6 years old and above, and have met the income eligibility criteria is qualified.